NVIDIA-Merlin/HugeCTR/README.md

    data_generator.generate()
    ```

-4. Generate the Norm dataset for DCN model by running the following command:
+4. Generate the Norm dataset for your DCN model by running the following command:
    ```
    python dcn_norm_generate.py
    ```
-   **NOTE**: The generated dataset will reside in the folder `./dcn_norm`, which includes both training data and evaluation data.
+   **NOTE**: The generated dataset will reside in the folder `./dcn_norm`, which contains training and evaluation data.

 5. Write a simple Python script for training:
    ```